Ongoing payroll tasks

 Certain tasks need to be carried out on an ongoing basis

-This guidance is only for those operating online RTI.
-If you are operating a manual payroll system (paper) see our paper filing section.
+This guidance is only for those operating online Real time Information (RTI).
+If you are operating paper process RTI, see our paper filing section.

 As an employer operating RTI online, you need to complete certain tasks during each tax month.
 This runs from the 6th of one month to the 5th of the next.